Búsqueda de Editorial : UNIVERSITY OF TEXAS PRESS

 NICHOLAS KEEFAUVER ROLAND

-2022 Ramirez Family Award for Most Significant Scholarly Book, Texas Institute of Letters An in-depth history of the Civil War in the Texas Hill Country that examines patterns of violence on the Texas frontier to illuminate white Americans’ cultural and political priorities in the nineteenth century.
-In the nineteenth century, Texas’s advancing western frontier was the site of ...
+2022 Ramirez Family Award for Most Significant Scholarly Book, Texas Institute of Letters An in-depth history of the Civil War in the Texas Hill Country, this book examines patterns of violence on the Texas frontier to illuminate white Americans’ cultural and political priorities in the nineteenth century.
+In the nineteenth century, Texas’s advancing western frontier was the si...

 $329.00